No script

 In this Timisoara travel guide, you'll find over 25 of the best things to do in the city.

-With a population of around 350.000, Timisoara is the third largest Romanian city thanks to its importance as an economic, cultural, and regional hub in Western Romania known as Banat region.
+With a population of around 350.000, Timisoara is the third largest Romanian city thanks to its importance as an economic, cultural, and regional hub in Western Romania known as the Banat region.
+Timisoara is easily accessible not only from within Romania but also from other countries in Europe, with various modes of transport such as flights, buses, and carpooling services making it a convenient destination for international travelers.

-• Pro tip: Timisoara Airport is well serviced by flights from Europe so flying in is a good option to get here!
+• Pro tip: Timisoara Airport is well serviced by flights from Europe, and other countries, especially Western Europe, so flying in is a good option to get here!

 Ethnic Hungarians, Serbs, Germans, Croats, Jews, and Turks lived here for a long time, and Romanians were not always the majority population like today.

-Locals always had an interest in culture, arts, and its many expressions: literature, plastic arts, music, theatre, and many others.
-Even during the Romanian communist regime years the cultural life in Timisoara was very active, almost rebellious.
+Locals always had an interest in culture, arts, and their many expressions: literature, plastic arts, music, theatre, and many others.
+Even during the Romanian communist regime years, the cultural life in Timisoara was very active, almost rebellious, and the city's open-mindedness and vibrant cultural scene have been strongly influenced by its proximity to Western Europe.

 That's why a guided tour with a native of Timisoara is the best way to understand this.
 Because it's not about the city's main sights or a walking tour in the main public squares - it's about the people that live here and their mindset.